cptrodgers/cptrodgers.github.io/_posts/2021-02-05-call-rust-function-in-CSharp.md

 ---
 published: true
 ---
 This is a note for someone who is finding a way that writes main logic by Rust and using in C# (or other language).
-Thanks for great post by Test Double ([https://blog.testdouble.com/posts/2018-01-02-unity-rust-ffi-getting-started](https://blog.testdouble.com/posts/2018-01-02-unity-rust-ffi-getting-started))

 # Why we need communicate with other language?

 It's easy to become an over-engineer decision when you want to write some logic in a programming language and execute it in another programming language.
 You need to think carefully about this decision.
 It's useful when: